-Australia tourism can be indulged in all round the year, mainly because of the size of the country.
+However, one can explore Australia all round the year, mainly because of the size of the country.
 The best time to visit Australia thus depends on which places you want to visit and what you want to do there.

-One of the best seasons for Australia tourism is spring to summer – between October and March.
+One of the best seasons to travel is spring to summer – between October and March.
 During this time, most places in Australia experience warm weather with hot days and mild nights.
-December to February is a good time to explore South Australia and it is better to avoid northern Australia tourism during this time.
+December to February is a good time to explore Southern Australia and it is better to avoid the Northern part of Australia during this time.

 Autumn to winter (April to September) is also a good time to explore the northern and central parts of Australia when the days remain clear and warm, and the nights are cooler.

-Indians can apply for a tourist visa online by paying a fee of Rs 19,000.
-Those who wish to visit Australia for tourism-related activities such as holidays, recreation, sightseeing, visiting family and friends can get a visa upto three, six or 12 months.
-The procedure to get an Australian tourist visa is
+Indians can apply for a Tourist Visa online by paying a fee of Rs 19,000.
+Those who wish to visit Australia for tourism-related activities such as holidays, recreation, sightseeing, visiting family and friends can get a visa for upto three, six or 12 months.
+The procedure to get an Australian tourist visa is:

-Australia is a massive and diverse country and so Australia tourism has a lot to offer to its visitors.
-From extraordinary landscapes, beautiful beaches and national parks to some beautiful wine regions, there are a lot of popular places to visit in Australia tourism.
-You might not be able to visit all these Australia tourist places on a single trip, but here are a few famous destinations in Australia tourism that you just cannot miss.
+Australia is a massive and diverse country and has a lot to offer to its visitors.
+From extraordinary landscapes, beautiful beaches and national parks to some beautiful wine regions, there are a lot of popular places to visit in Australia.

-Sydney and its various attractions are must-visit places of Australia tourism.
 Australia’s largest city is a mix of natural beauty, unspoilt beaches, public gardens, thriving restaurants and markets and impressive architecture.
-Sydney boasts of having some of the most iconic landmarks of Australia tourism.
+Sydney boasts of having some of the most iconic landmarks of Australia.